zkcofficial/zkcofficial.github.io/ei/eogle/familytree/um/um1.md

 <br>

 Lore: He founded the kingdom of 'Um', merging four tribes in the process.
-He is the founding father of the broader house of 'Um'
+He is the founding father of the broader house of 'Um' He died in the year 68 due to old age

 <br>